-Academic services include: Selected General Education courses designated for SEEK students only; SEEK counseling courses; learning skills workshops; one-on-one topic-specific tutoring; and, small group tutoring sessions.
+Academic services include: Selected Pathways courses designated for SEEK students only; SEEK counseling courses; learning skills workshops; one-on-one topic-specific tutoring; and, small group tutoring sessions.
 Counseling services provide academic, career, and personal counseling services through individual or group workshops.
 All students are assigned a counselor upon entry into the program.
 Financial Aid services provide students with vital information concerning the timely completion of all necessary financial aid documentation.

 These services assist students in achieving academic success by utilizing dynamic and innovative student-centered approaches to teaching and learning, and by providing supportive services.
 The SEEK Program is staffed by dedicated faculty and staff who are committed to ensuring that students acquire the skills and economic resources needed to successfully graduate from college.
 Students in the SEEK Program have successfully met the many challenges of academic rigor with distinction.
 They have added a positive dimension to York College through their involvement in student organizations and college governance committees, and have distinguished themselves with service awards and academic honors.

 The SEEK Office is located in Room 1C08.
 The telephone number is (718) 262-2300.